How Much Does a Pool Fence Cost?

 Q. How much does a pool add to my home’s value?

 Pools actually have a significant, positive impact on your home’s value—especially inground pools.
 You can expect a 15 percent increase in your home’s value, though this could vary based on location.
+This can help you recoup a portion of the inground pool costs when it comes time to sell.

 Q. Do pool gates need to be locked?